cudos/readme/emacs.md

 I tried to find out if it makes sense to create new files with projectile.
 No, `C-x C-f`, there's nothing simpler than that.

+I know I will open this file, `emacs.md` quite often in the future.
+So I set a bookmark to it with `C-x r m`.
+Then I can reopen `emacs.md` quite easy through the list of all my bookmarks `C-x r l`.
+Pretty cool, hm?

+I have my org-mode file `refile.org` open and I want to refile a `TODO` item.
+I do it with `C-c C-w`.

+I have something that needs to be or I want to look upon somethimes in the future, not now.
+I hit `C-c c`.
+Then I can choose between two templates for todos (t) and notes (n).